Global Wheat Starch Market Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

 Wheat starch is a powder produced by removing the proteins, including gluten, from wheat flour.
 Wheat starch is used as a thickening agent and stabilizer in gravies and processed foods.
 It is also used as an ingredient in food sweeteners, such as glucose syrup, malotdextrins and dextrose.

-This report contains market size and forecasts of Wheat Starch in India, including the following market information:
+This report contains market size and forecasts of Wheat Starch in Germany, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Wheat Starch manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Wheat Starch production and consumption in India
+This report also analyses and evaluates the COVID-19 impact on Wheat Starch production and consumption in Germany

 Total Market by Segment: